Original air date: April 1, 1991

-- Unwitting Instigator of Doom: The Cytherian probe was just doing its job of communicating with alien computers, not realizing its signal was harmful to Federation systems.
+- Unwitting Instigator of Doom: The Cytherian probe was just doing its job of communicating with alien computers, not realizing that its signal was harmful to Federation technology.

 - Wham Shot: Barclay sitting calmly in a chair on the holodeck with lasers shooting into his head, speaking through the computer without moving his mouth.

-- You Are Too Late: Said word for word by Computer!Reg, when Geordi tries to bypass his link to the ship's computer.
+- You Are Too Late: Said word for word by Barclay when Geordi tries to bypass his link to the ship's computer.